-Low Impact: This will be a low impact event.
-Please ensure that all attending this event are familiar with this type of camping and understand the principals involved.
+Low Impact: This will be a low-impact event.
+Please ensure that all attending this event are familiar with this type of camping and understand the principles involved.

-Visitors are welcome and invited after 8:00 am on Saturday and are welcome at the evening campfire and Arrow of Light Ceremony, but should plan to depart the campground no later than 8:00 pm and will need to have completed the pre-event medical screening form before entering the camp area as well as have their temperature taken by park rangers.. .
+Visitors are welcome and invited after 9:00 am on Saturday and are welcome at the evening campfire and Arrow of Light Ceremony, but should plan to depart the campground no later than 10:00 pm.

 Arrow of Light Ceremony